How You Can Monitor Your Online Traffic in 2021

 - Know What to Look For

-Search engines have been secretive about their ranking signals.
+Search engines have been secretive about their ranking signals (if you need links, check out outreach links with Husky Hamster).
 That’s why you have to monitor more than the number of visits your site garners daily, weekly, or monthly.
 You should also look at the bounce rate, average time per visit, and conversions since these factors can be indicators of your domain’s good performance.

 Improving the number of web visitors to your site can lead to exponential growth for your business.
 After all, digital marketing is still a numbers game.
 You have to get your message out there to ensure that it reaches your target audience or potential customers.